The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Discussion

 Figure~\ref{fig:massradius_diagram} shows the mass-radius diagram of small exoplanets with mass and radius determinations better than $4\sigma$ and $10\sigma$, respectively, along with the theoretical mass-radius curves from \citet{Zeng2013}.
 TOI-5789\,c is located above the isocomposition curve of an Earth-like rocky interior with a 2\% H$_2$-dominated atmosphere, consistent with its relatively low mean density (Table~\ref{tab:planet_parameters}).

-We analyzed the potential composition of TOI-5789\,c in more detail using an inference model based on \citet{dorn_generalized_2017} with updates described in \citet{luo_majority_2024}.
+We analyzed the potential composition of TOI-5789\,c in more detail using an inference model based on \citet{Dorn2017} with updates described in \citet{luo_majority_2024}.
 The underlying forward model consists of three layers: an iron core, a silicate mantle, and a H$_2$-He-H$_2$O atmosphere.
 For the solid phase of the iron core, we used the equation of state (EOS) of hexagonal close packed iron \citep{hakim_new_2018,miozzi_new_2020}.
 For the liquid iron phase, we used the EOS from \citet{luo_majority_2024}.
-The silicate mantle is composed of three major species MgO, SiO$_2$, and FeO.
+The silicate mantle is composed of three major species: MgO, SiO$_2$, and FeO.
 We modeled the solid phase of the mantle using the thermodynamical model \textsc{Perple\_X} \citep{connolly_geodynamic_2009} for pressures below $\approx 125\,$GPa, while for higher pressures we defined the stable minerals a priori and used their respective EOS from various sources \citep{hemley_constraints_1992,fischer_equation_2011,faik_equation_2018,musella_physical_2019}.
-The liquid mantle was modelled as a mixture of Mg$_2$SiO$_4$, SiO$_2$ and FeO, as there is no data for the density of liquid MgO in the required pressure-temperature regime \citep{melosh_hydrocode_2007,faik_equation_2018,ichikawa_ab_2020,stewart_shock_2020}.
+The liquid mantle was modeled as a mixture of Mg$_2$SiO$_4$, SiO$_2$, and FeO, as there is no data for the density of liquid MgO in the required pressure-temperature regime \citep{melosh_hydrocode_2007,faik_equation_2018,ichikawa_ab_2020,stewart_shock_2020}.
 In all cases, the EOS of the different components were mixed using the additive volume law for ideal gases.
 Both the iron core and the silicate mantle were modeled as adiabatic.
+For this application, we fixed an Earth-like core-to-mantle ratio of 0.325:0.675.

 The H$_2$-He-H$_2$O atmosphere layer was modeled using the analytic description by \citet{guillot_radiative_2010} and \citet{2014_Jin_planetarypopulation}, and consists of an irradiated layer on top of a non-irradiated layer in radiative-convective equilibrium.
 The water mass fraction is given by $Z$, and the hydrogen-helium ratio is set to solar.
 The two components of the atmosphere, H$_2$/He and H$_2$O, were again mixed following the additive volume law.
-We used the EOS by \citet{1995_Saumon_EOS} for H$_2$/He and the ANOES EOS \citep{1990_thompson_aneos} for H$_2$O.
+We used the EOS by \citet{1995_Saumon_EOS} for H$_2$/He and the ANalytic Equations of States (ANEOS, cf. \citealt{1990_thompson_aneos}) for H$_2$O.